What treatments should I consider for facial acne scars?

 Another acne therapy with scar-smoothing properties is topical retinoids.
 Retinoids can help minimize discoloration and make scars less visible in addition to speeding up cell regeneration and enhancing skin texture.

-They can, however, make your skin esensitive to the sun.
+They can, however, make your skin sensitive to the sun.
 When utilizing retinoids, always apply sunscreen on a regular basis.

-Over-the-counter retinoids creams and serums are available, but a dermatologist can also prescribe stronger doses.
+Over-the-counter retinoid creams and serums are available, but a dermatologist can also prescribe stronger doses.
 Look for products that have retinol as an active component.

 Yes, indeed.
 It is critical to apply sunscreen on scars every day.
 Scars can darken as a result of sun exposure, making them more visible.